 Traveling in an Airstream during the cold winter months can be one of the most exhilarating experiences in all trailering.
-When we speak of cold, we are talking about temperatures of zero to -10 or -15 degrees.
+When we speak of cold, we are talking about temperatures of zero to -10 degrees.
 Airstreams properly outfitted with thermopane windows have been cold-soaked at -20 degrees with no adverse effects and with no real discomfort.
-Thermopane side windows, which are standard on the Excella, do not require storm windows and improve the efficiency of the heating system.
+Thermopane side windows which are offered as an option, do not require storm windows and improve the efficiency of the heating system.